.png)

 history

 Feminists of Winnipeg began as a small pandemic project on Instagram—a platform to share, learn, and educate others about the intersectionality of feminism.
-I felt that Winnipeg was missing a Gen Z-driven activist community, especially one with a presence in print.

 About the Zine